 Next up is the Nintendo 64 port, developed by Edge of Reality and released on February 29, 2000 (March 24 in the PAL region).
 The N64 version is generally considered “the bad version” that should be avoided, but that is not strictly the case as this port boasts some genuine improvements over the PlayStation original.

 The graphics are obviously smoother, with filtered and perspective-correct textures.
-The N64’s hardware anti-aliasing and secondary blur ensure that the visuals are rather soft, even with the Expansion Pak installed (as far as I’ve been able to tell, it only affects the menus, which are now in high-resolution interlaced mode), but at the very least the game looks more solid on Nintendo’s console.
+The N64’s hardware anti-aliasing and secondary blur ensure that the visuals are rather soft, even with the Expansion Pak installed, but at the very least the game looks more solid on Nintendo’s console.
 The animation is also quite a bit smoother, thanks to Edge of Reality using floating point math instead of integer math for added precision.

 Most importantly, the frame rate is much more stable than on the PlayStation.
 While I don’t have the tools for accurate frame rate measurement (and according to the fine fellows at Digital Foundry, measuring frame rates on the N64 can be somewhat difficult even if you do have the tools for it), the difference is obvious when you start playing.
-The N64 version sticks to the 30 fps target quite well, and as a result I actually find it more pleasant to play than the original release.
+The N64 version sticks to the 30 fps target quite well (especially with the Expansion Pak, as it turns out that was – wisely – used to boost performance instead of resolution), and as a result I actually find it more pleasant to play than the original release.
 The controls are adapted to use the C-buttons for tricks, and while the N64 d-pad isn’t the best Nintendo has ever built, it works very nicely on Tony Hawk’s Pro Skater.

 So, the N64 version is no slouch where it counts the most, which is the gameplay.
 However, as we established earlier, Tony Hawk’s Pro Skater is more than just the gameplay.
 Not only is the licensed soundtrack essential for the full experience, but the PlayStation version also makes extensive use of FMV to enhance the presentation.
 When you beat the career mode as your chosen skater, you’re treated to a video of them showing off their tricks (medaling every competition also unlocks a bails video, so you get to chortle at guys landing on their heads and/or junk), there is of course the intro with more fancy tricks from our cast of pro skaters, and there are even video walls in various levels.
 These play skating clips and music videos while you skate, and they’re effective at adding flavor even though you don’t really have time to look at them unless you’re in Free Skate mode.